rarchambault/rarchambault/README.md

 # Hello! 👋

-My name is Roxanne Archambault and I am a third-year Software Engineering Co-op student at McGill University.
+My name is Roxanne Archambault and I am a fourth-year Software Engineering Co-op student at McGill University, graduating in August 2025.

 Welcome to my portfolio!

 ## About me

-⚙️ Software Engineering student with 3 years of experience including 3 internships
+⚙️ Software Engineering student with 4 years of experience including 5 internships

 🔮 Interested in AR/VR graphical application development; current experience in development using Unity Engine and HoloLens2

-🔎 Proficient in C#, Java, C, Python, and more
+🔎 Proficient in C#, C++, Java, C, Python, and more

 💎 Passionate about using logic and creativity to solve complex problems